Getting Married in France

 “Planning a wedding is a daunting enough task, planning a wedding in France is probably going to be a nightmare!” is what you and your family might be thinking.

-In reality, it doesn’t have to be that complicated and there are only a couple more extra steps to be aware of when planning your ceremony.
+In reality, marrying in France doesn’t have to be that complicated and there are only a couple more extra steps to be aware of when planning your ceremony.

 France is home to some of the most romantic venues and landscapes in the world, and with only a little extra bit of admin and planning, you can create a truly unique and special day for you and your families.

 What better way to start your married life than with an adventure?

 So, what are the requirements to get married in France?